How adaptable is Alasdair Gray?

 Dramatising Lanark and 1982 Janine

 But Yorgos Lanthimos’s movie is just the latest in a series of dramatisations of Alasdair Gray’s books.
-Our own resident writer and experienced adapter, Anita Sullivan, has been talking to the daring creatives who blazed the trail by reworking Alasdair’s novels for stage and radio:
+Our own resident writer and experienced adapter, Anita Sullivan, has been talking to the daring creatives who blazed the trail by reworking Alasdair’s novels for stage and audio:

 • TAG (Theatre About Glasgow) Theatre’s 1995 staging of Lanark for the Edinburgh International Festival, adapted by Alastair Cording and directed by Tony Graham